 A program that focuses on the systematic study of the forms and methods of music art, and the functions of music, in Western and non-Western societies and cultures.
 Includes instruction in music theory, musicological research methods, and studies of specific cultural styles such as jazz, folk music, rock, ethnic musical traditions, and the music of non-Western cultures.

-For all the 133 degrees awarded in Musicology and Ethnomusicology per year, the majority of them are Bachelors degree.
-Of the 35 students earning degrees at the Doctors degree research scholarship level across the US, 57% percent identify as women and 43% percent identify as men.
+For all the 142 degrees awarded in Musicology and Ethnomusicology per year, the majority of them are Masters degree.
+Of the 58 students earning degrees at the Masters degree level across the US, 59% percent identify as women and 41% percent identify as men.
 While students at schools all over the US study Musicology and Ethnomusicology, New York has the most graduates.
 The average starting salary for an undergraduate degree in Musicology and Ethnomusicology is $38,300.

-If you’re interested in Musicology and Ethnomusicology, then you should consider these top colleges, including the University of California-Los Angeles, the University of Washington-Seattle Campus and Wesleyan University.
-The University of California-Los Angeles is our top ranked institution for a degree in Musicology and Ethnomusicology with 2 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re interested in Musicology and Ethnomusicology, then you should consider these top colleges, including Brandeis University, Cornell University and the University of Oregon.
+Brandeis University is our top ranked institution for a degree in Musicology and Ethnomusicology with 4 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.

 For Musicology and Ethnomusicology majors, some of the most in demand careers include Art, Drama Music Teachers, Postsecondary, Music Directors and Composers .
 Not only that, Musicology and Ethnomusicology graduates may find a high-paying job, such as Art, Drama Music Teachers, Postsecondary or Music Directors and Composers.